 Our Curated Gallery of National Resources

 Why Are More American Teens Suffering From Severe Anxiety?
-(Photo at left and article in the New York Times)
+(New York Times)

 American Teens Are Even More Stressed Than Adults (Huffington Post)

 6 Reasons Your Teen's Life is More Stressful Than Your Own (The Washington Post)

 Teens Talk About Stress (Teen Health from Nemours)

 Mind Up is an excellent resource to help parents and caregivers create a more calm and connected home for children and families.
 Many of MindUP's activities and Core Practice - the Brain Break - can be implemented at home.
 Click on the image below to enlarge (source: Mind Up).